 In the present study, only some of the results obtained through the survey are described.
-In particular, our attention is focussed on the different approaches, perceptions and prescribing habits of two specific target groups: cattle and pig veterinarians.
-This choice is justified by the fact that cattle and pig farming represents an important sector of the Italian national livestock production (Istituto Nazionale di Statistica 2016).
+In particular, our attention is focused on the different approaches, perceptions and prescribing habits of two specific target groups: cattle and pig veterinarians.
+This choice is justified by the fact that the breeding of cattle and pigs represents an important sector of the Italian national livestock production (Istituto Nazionale di Statistica 2016).